 Yes On Transparency

-I am all in favor of transparency in finance, as I wrote first some 12-years ago and even suggested investments by private equity firms and venture capitalists in private companies, startups, to be disclosed.
-Leaving only the purchase of stock, for now, reserved to certified private investors.
+I am all in favor of transparency in finance, as I wrote first some 12-years ago and even suggested investments by private equity firms and venture capitalists in private companies, and startups, to be disclosed.
+Leaving only the purchase of stock, for now, reserved for certified private investors.

 With such transparency, the ramp-up of disparity between valuations and value can be evaluated more accurately once the company in question files for an IPO.
 Avoiding disastrous pump-and-dump schemes with little socioeconomic value biting the public’s hand time-and-time-again.

 No wonder many venture capitalists were against my proposition.